Frequently Asked Questions

 For Retreat Families

-Any family that has a child (age 0-18) that is on treatment for cancer or has completed treatment in the year 2016 may apply to attend the August retreat at SSFC .
+Any family that has a child (age 0-18) that is on treatment for cancer or has completed treatment in the year 2020 (with some exceptions due to canceling camp in 2020 and Covid) may apply to attend the August retreat at SSFC .
 Immediate family members who reside in the home of the child on treatment are welcome to attend.
 Single parents are welcome to apply.

 The cost of the retreat (lodging, meals, snacks and all “planned” activities) is free to you as the expenses are covered by generous donors and our Host Families.
 However, you are responsible to pay for your own travel to and from the retreat.

 The retreat begins with your arrival on Tuesday afternoon, and continues with many activities created to allow time for fun, relaxation, renewal and restoration as a family.
 Each morning starts with breakfast and an all guest worship time called Morning Watch.
 After Morning Watch, parents have the opportunity to connect with other parents in a safe, facilitated environment called Common Ground.
 While parents are away, kids will play!
 Kids will be separated into groups called Flip Flop groups by age and gender for a time of fun and activities!

 After lunch it is R & R time.
 Relax, take a nap, swim in the lake, or spend time at the beach!
 Each night is a themed activity designed for fun—from a parents’ night out to a carnival for the kids!

 There are many lodging options for the week at Gull Lake Ministries.
 The leadership team will place your family in one of the lodges or a cottage depending on your family size.
 Your family will have their own room and bathroom in the lodge and only one family will be housed in a cottage.
 Laundry facilities will be available if necessary.

 For Host Families